kyverno/website/content/en/docs/Kyverno CLI/_index.md

 3. fail: The resource does not pass the policy definition.
 Typically used for `validate` rules with pattern-style policy definitions.
 4. warn: Setting the annotation `policies.kyverno.io/scored` to `"false"` on a resource or policy which would otherwise fail will be considered a `warn`.

+Use `--detailed-results` for a comprehensive output (default value `false`).
 For help with the `test` command, pass the `-h` flag for extensive output including usage, flags, and sample manifests.

 {{% alert title="Note" color="info" %}}
 The Kyverno CLI via the `test` command does not embed the Kubernetes control plane components and therefore is not able to perform the types of initial mutations subjected to a resource as part of an in-cluster creation flow.
 Take care to ensure the manifests you test account for these modifications.